RobinBrouwer/gritter/README.markdown

 	:error
 	:progress

-It works like this in combination with flash[:notice]:
+It works like this in combination with flash[:notice] and the 'js' helper:

-	<%= gritter(flash[:notice], :image => :notice, :title => "Pay attention!", :sticky => true) %>
+	<%= js gritter(flash[:notice], :image => :notice, :title => "Pay attention!", :sticky => true) %>

 And that's it!
 You just added Growl-like notifications to your Rails application.
-It's great for all the different flash notifications you want to show to your users.
+It's great for all kinds of notifications, including the flash notifications you want to show to your users.

-Have fun with it!
+### remove_gritter

+The remove_gritter helper removes all gritter notifications from the screen.

+	<%= link_to_function "Remove notifications", remove_gritter %>

+You can pass two extra arguments to this helper.

+	:before_close => "alert('Closing!');"  # => Execute javascript before closing.
+	:after_close => "alert('Closed!');"    # => Execute javascript after closing.

+You can also use the 'js' helper to add script-tags around this helper.

+### extend_gritter

+The extend_gritter helper allows you to set the default gritter options, just like you can do with the include_gritter helpers.
+To see what arguments you can pass to this helper just check the include_gritter helper.

+You can also use the 'js' helper to add script-tags around this helper.

 ## Special Thanks